selwynpolit/d9book/book/queries.md

 ```

-### Query entity reference fields if they have a value or no value
+### Match entity reference fields that have values or don't
-To check if there is a value in an entity reference fields, use the following code
+Use the following to check if there is a value in an entity reference field:

 ```php
 $query = \Drupal::entityQuery('node')